junparkh/LendingClub/menu1.md

 We downloaded the raw data from the Lending Club website.
 The data was structured as a large.csv.
 Data was provided related to the unfunded and the funded loans.
 Unfortunately there was very little data provided related to the actual demographics of the borrowers.
 This made performing any analyses related to either discrimination or preferential treatment impossible.

-**Overview of the raw data** : There were 1,873,290 records in the data file covering a span of almost 11 years of data.
+#### Overview of the raw data:
+There were 1,873,290 records in the data file covering a span of almost 11 years of data.
 The funded data relates to loans which have been approved by the LendingClub and then funded by investors.
 The unfunded data (&#39;rejected&#39;) relates to borrowing applications which had been approved by LendingClub and assigned a credit rating but not funded by investors.
 The critical part of our modeling would focus on whether loan applications which were funded were actually repaid and, if they were repaid, the overall level of interest earned on these loans.
 Unfortunately, the unfunded data was of little help in determining profitability as there is then no record of whether these loan applicants would or would not have repaid their loans.

 [If we had been able to pursue the discrimination issue further then the unfunded data would have been a potentially interesting source of information.
 We believe that the most likely point where discrimination might take place would be at the point between &quot;approved by LendingClub&quot; and &quot;funded by investors&quot;.
 That said, given LendingClub&#39;s poor track record with respect to data transparency there would also have been opportunities for discrimination in the initial phase from applicant to approval by LendingClub.
 For more details on the ongoing litigation against Lending Club please see the section on discrimination.]

+#### Data Wrangling
-**Data Wrangling** : We concentrated the data wrangling activities within the file Data\_cleansing.ipynb.
+We concentrated the data wrangling activities within the file Data\_cleansing.ipynb.
 The data wrangling can be broken down into give different parts:

 1. Credit-worthiness;
 2. Loan Dates;